Welcome to LGBTQ Alumni Association!

 Events and Programs

-The LGBTQ Alumni Association Student Emergency Crisis Fund has been established to UH LGBTQIA+ students who have encountered a situation involving unusual financial hardship caused by emergency or circumstances beyond the students’ control including housing or food insecurity, or other resource-based needs that threaten a student’s ability to remain enrolled and to successfully complete their degree.
+The LGBTQ+ Emergency Crisis Aid are are available to UH LGBTQIA+ students who have encountered a situation involving unusual financial hardship caused by emergency or circumstances beyond the students’ control including housing or food insecurity, or other resource-based needs that threaten a student’s ability to remain enrolled and to successfully complete their degree.

 If you believe you have a circumstance and would like to have your situation evaluated for funds, please complete this application.
-Once the application is received, representatives of the LGBTQ Alumni Association will review your application and will contact you for a follow-up conversation or an in-person meeting.
+Once the application is received, representatives from the LGBTQ Alumni Association will review your application and will contact you for a follow-up conversation or in-person meeting.

 Red Dinner is the UH LGBTQ Alumni Association’s annual fundraising gala.
 In its previous 4 editions, the event has raised over $100,000 for LGBTQ+ students.
 Stay tuned for exciting details about Red Dinner 5.
 The event will take place in Fall 2020